MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/bug-check-0x9f--driver-power-state-failure.md

 - You can try running the hardware diagnostics supplied by the system manufacturer.

-- Check with the manufacturer to see if an updated system BIOS or firmware is available.
+- Check with the manufacturer to see if an updated system ACPI/BIOS or other firmware is available.